karma-runner/karma/README.md

 * [QUnit]
 * \_anything else\_ Write your own adapter.
 It's not that hard.
 And we are here to help.

+If you want to use one or more frameworks with Karma, then please read the documentation of the related [adapters](https://github.com/karma-runner)!
+It will help a lot about how to configure your project...

 ## Which Browsers can I use?